karkman/MMB-901_Metagenomics/Practicals/README.md

 awk '$1 ~ "clade_name" || $1 ~ "s__" {print $0}' 05_TAXONOMY/metaphlan.txt |grep -v "t__" > 05_TAXONOMY/metaphlan_species.txt
 ```

-Then you can follow the R instruction in the file `src/taxonomic_profiling.r` and run the anlysis in browser interface of Rstudio running at Puhti.
+Then you can follow the R instruction in the file `src/taxonomic_profiling.r` and run the analysis in browser interface of Rstudio running at Puhti.

 After we have analysed the taxonomic profiles of the donor, we can combine the rest of the samples to our merged metaphlan table and run the analysis again.
-First copy the taxonomic profiles of additional ~190 samples to the metaphlan output folder and re-run the merge command above.
+First copy the taxonomic profiles of additional 192 samples to the metaphlan output folder and re-run the merge command above.

 ```bash
 cp /scratch/project_2009008/Data/metaphlan/*.txt 05_TAXONOMY/